macloo/python-adv-web-apps/docs/_build/html/_sources/flask.rst.txt

 2. With the two commands ending with ``flask run``, you started the server and ran the app on it.
 3. The app caused the string *Hello World!* to be written into the browser window when the home location of the server was requested (that was you typing ``localhost:5000`` into the address bar).

+   - That is, the app *received a request* sent via the browser software to the server.
+   - Then, the app determined what *response to send* back to the browser.

 **To shut down the server,** press Control-C in Terminal.
 (Mac users: That is *Control,* not Command.)

 Flask intro video
 +++++++++++++++++

 Here is an excellent video from a Harvard EdX course.
-Starting at 00:40:25, the instructor explains Flask pretty much as I have done in this README and in the parts to follow.
+Starting at 40:25, the instructor explains Flask pretty much as I have done in this chapter and in the parts to follow.
 It is exceptionally clear and well organized.

 If you would prefer a video, I highly recommend this:

 `Flask - Lecture 2 - CS50's Web Programming with Python and JavaScript <https://youtu.be/j5wysXqaIV8?t=2347>`_

+The lecturer begins with a quick review of how HTTP works and then walks through the same test script shown above.
+Watch until around 48:00.

 Deconstruct the code in a small Flask app